-The Slave's Cause: A History of Abolition by Manisha Sinha (Yale University Press, 2017) Sinha's award winning book (now in paperback) argues that abolitionism was not movement of middle class white reformers, but a much more complex mix of men, women, blacks, whites, free and unfree.
+The Slave's Cause: A History of Abolition by Manisha Sinha (Yale University Press, 2017) Sinha's award-winning book (now in paperback) argues that abolitionism was not a movement of middle-class white reformers, but a much more complex mix of men, women, blacks, whites, free and unfree.
 Additionally, Sinha places the abolition into a transnational perspective.
 The Slave's Cause was awarded by the Avery O. Craven Prize (OHA) and Best Book Prize by the Society for Historians of the Early American Republic in 2017.

 American Colossus: The Triumph of Capitalism, 1865-1900 by H.W.
 Brands (Anchor, 2011)

-In the last half of the 19th Century of small number of American business quickly turned America into a world economic power.
+In the last half of the 19th Century of a small number of American business quickly turned America into a world economic power.
 Rockefeller, Carnegie, J.P.
-Morgan not changed the economic future of the control, but threatened its democratic character.
-Despite it's size, Brands moves this story along at quick pace and explains how these men accrued extraordinary power and wealth.
+Morgan not changed the economic future of the control but threatened its democratic character.
+Despite its size, Brands moves this story along at a quick pace and explains how these men accrued extraordinary power and wealth.

 White Trash: The 400 Year Untold History of Class in America by Nancy Isenberg (Penguin, 2017) White Trash is one of the most timely books in recent memory.
 Isenberg places at white poverty and issues of class at the center of American social and political history.
 She argues that poor white Americans has factored in the rise of the Republican party in the 19th century, the Civil War, the New Deal and LBJ's efforts to create the Great Society.
 This is a group of Americans that often been dismissed and ignored, but have always played a role in the political life of America.